Accessibility

 Levels and gradients

-The festival locations of Town Square, Lower and Central Gardens and Seafront are all on the level.
-The Town Square is the easiest place to access these locations.
+The festival locations of The Square and Lower Gardens are all on the level.
+The Square is the easiest place to access these locations.
 Access from other points (e.g. Westover Road) may involve some slopes.
-The Town Hall has a medium gradient slope to access the Accessible Viewing Area.

 Signage

 The performance areas are zoned and numbered.
 There are large numbered flags in each zone area.
-Quiet Space and Accessible Viewing Area are signposted by flags and shown on the festival map.
+Accessible Viewing Area are signposted by flags and shown on the festival map.
 The Information Point is located in the Lower Gardens and signposted by a flag.

 Lifts